top of page

 Launch

-Tucked into a nice small bowl below trees at ridgeline, the main launch faces E and benefits from thermic collection of the bowl below.
+Tucked into a nice small bowl below trees at ridgeline, the main East Launch faces E and benefits from thermic collection of the bowl below.
 It's a slightly shallow angle, so it's more comfortable to launch with a light wind around 5mph.
-There's a secondary launch just up the hill that can work a little better if the wind is a bit SE.
+There's a secondary East Launch just up the hill that can work a little better if the wind is a bit SE.

 The hike up is quite steep and makes a great morning workout!